blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   "description": {
     "type": "string"
   },
-  // Name is equivalent to title
+  // Title is the name of the schema
-  "name": {
+  "title": {
     "type": "string"
   }
 }